maoosi/prisma-appsync/docs/guides/securing-api.md

 ## 👉 AppSync Authorization modes

 AWS AppSync provides [authz directives](https://docs.aws.amazon.com/appsync/latest/devguide/security-authz.html) for configuring security and data protection on GraphQL API's.
-Using these directives with Prisma-AppSync can be done using AST comments, directly inside the `Prisma.schema` file.
+Using these directives with Prisma-AppSync can be done using AST comments, directly inside the `schema.prisma` file.

 ### Directive aliases